ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 !!! info "Note"

-    **The fine-tuning process takes between 100 and 110 minutes.** While we will see in the next sections on how to reduce this drastically to 10 to 15 minutes, you don't need to wait for this fine-tuning process to complete since we have already fine-tuned this model for you.
+    **The fine-tuning process takes between 100 and 110 minutes.** While we will see in the next sections on how to reduce this drastically to 10 to 15 minutes, **you don't need to wait for this fine-tuning process to complete since we have already fine-tuned this model for you**.
 This step is for teaching and explanation purposes only.
 Instructions on how to use the pre-fine-tuned model will be offered in the [Deploy](#deploy) section.

 ### Monitor